 Which Finale Alternative Is Right for You?

-• You work in film, TV, or commercial music and your collaborators are already using it: Sibelius is the industry default.
+- Film, TV, or commercial music: Sibelius is the industry default.

 Ready to try the most accessible Finale alternative?
-Start composing on Flat for free — no download, no credit card, works on any device including Chromebooks and iPads.
-Your first score takes about 60 seconds to start.
+Start composing on Flat for free — no download, no credit card, works on any device.